In the Middle of the Night, Bernie Was Tipped Toward Iowa Victory by Working-Class Immigrant Votes

 Turnout didn’t match the record-breaking numbers set by Barack Obama’s campaign in 2008.
 But Iowa factory workers, ethnic and racial minorities, and people with disabilities were empowered to caucus this year with 60 new satellite locations in the state at worksites, college campuses, mosques, Latino Catholic parishes and union halls across the state.
 The satellite locations went overwhelmingly for Sanders.

-At the Hoover Elementary Satellite Caucus in Cedar Rapids, where instructions were read in eight languages and 80% of attendees were reportedly first-time voters, Sanders won nine of the nine delegates.
+At the Hoover Elementary Satellite Caucus in Cedar Rapids, where instructions were read in eight languages and 80% of attendees were reportedly first-time voters, Sanders won all of the delegates.

 The Sanders campaign was instrumental in pushing for the satellite caucuses and turning out new, nontraditional voters to them.
 Sanders volunteers say they appeared to be the only one aggressively canvassing working-class immigrant neighborhoods in Des Moines and Iowa City.
 (The Elizabeth Warren and Buttigieg campaigns did not respond to requests for comment.)
 According to the campaign, it knocked on a total of 500,000 Iowa doors in January, and its 200 paid staff and thousands-strong volunteer army filled 10,000 canvass shifts the weekend before the caucus.

-Note: UPDATE: The article has been updated to reflect that the state delegate equivalent counts from the statellite caucuses remain uncertain.